Pterinochilus murinus: Distribution

 Pternochilus murinus is found in different parts of Africa and has also been recorded on the island of Zanzibar.

 Behavior

-The orange baboon tarantula is very defensive, and will bite immediately if provoked.
+The orange baboon tarantula is very defensive, and will bite if provoked.
 Consequently, it is not recommended that hobbyists keep this species without extensive prior experience handling venomous spiders.

 The female excavates a burrow, or colonizes an existing burrow that has been abandoned.

 As pets

 These spiders are not common in pet stores but are very popular in the pet trade.
-These spiders build a tunnel shaped web and as adults should be provided around 40-80 cm of substrate.
+These spiders build a tunnel shaped web and as adults should be provided around 2 - 3 inches of substrate.
 They are commonly fed crickets, cockroaches, and grasshoppers.
 Though they can kill small vertebrates (mice, small lizards, birds, snakes), these feeder animals are not commonly used in captive care.

 These spiders can be very defensive and have very painful bites.
 Although their venom is not known to be lethal to humans, it is considered medically significant and thus it is advised to avoid handling this species.